A Black Sea wheat and corn price outlook for 2026

 The 2026 Black Sea Wheat and Corn Outlook highlights a stabilized yet evolving grain market, with Russia and Ukraine adapting to post-conflict logistics, competitive pricing, and strong production despite ongoing regional challenges.

-The Black Sea region, a cornerstone of global grain trade, enters 2026 with a renewed sense of stability following years of disruption caused by conflict and the collapse of the Black Sea Grain Initiative.
+The Black Sea region, a cornerstone of global grain trade, enters 2026 with hope for a sense of stability following years of disruption caused by conflict and the collapse of the Black Sea Grain Initiative.
 Russia and Ukraine, two of the world’s largest grain exporters, have recalibrated their production and logistics strategies, ensuring steady export flows despite lingering challenges.
 Here’s our 2026 outlook for the region.

 The post-Black Sea grain deal landscape